josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/🕷️_misuse_resilience.md

 ---

 ## 🏮 Footer
-*Misuse Resilience* is a living node of the Polaris Protocol.
+*🕷️ Misuse Resilience* is a living node of the Polaris Protocol.
 It articulates the writing and structural strategies that make Polaris resistant to hostile distortion without engaging in defensive posturing.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-12-06_
+_Last updated: 2025-12-12_